 - Avoid leaving personal information in your glove box like your insurance and ownership documents.
 Take them with you when you’re not in the car.

 This last bit of advice is new in recent years.
 Thieves can take more than your vehicle and the valuables inside when they steal your car.
 They could potentially attempt to steal your identity too.
-Identify fraud cases in Canada are up 9 per cent, according to Statistics Canada.
+Identify fraud cases in Canada are up 16 per cent and identity theft is up 21 per cent, according to Statistics Canada.

 If your car has been stolen, notify the police and your insurance company immediately.